naym00/vuejs_flight_booking/README.md

 I have also displayed maximum temperature, average temperature and minimum temperature of the destination location of that travelling day.
 Similarly i also displayed the maximum humidity, average humidity and minimum humidity of the destination location of that travelling day.

+It will also display available flight which has been filled up with dummy data.

 ## Prerequisites
 - [x] node >= 14.0.0